This knowledge path directs readers to a selection of current, high-quality resources

 - First Candle: Bedtime Basics.
 Materials to help prevent infant

 - National Sleep Foundation: Sleep Hygiene.
 Information and examples of healthy sleep practices.
 Includes information about adolescents.

-Center: Safe Sleep.
-Information for parents, caregivers, and health professionals about safe sleep
+for parents, caregivers, and health professionals on safe sleep

 - Also see the sleep environment section of the Infant Mortality and Pregnancy Loss knowledge path.